KseniyaMD/flow_based_phantoms/README.md

 ## Acknowledgements

-Our work is built upon the methods and insights from the paper ["Hierarchy Flow For High-Fidelity Image-to-Image Translation"](https://arxiv.org/abs/2308.06909).
+Our work is built upon the methods and from the paper ["Hierarchy Flow For High-Fidelity Image-to-Image Translation"](https://arxiv.org/abs/2308.06909).
 We sincerely thank the authors for their foundational research.